awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 ## Recipe variables<a name="recipe-variables"></a>

-Recipe variables expose information from the component and kernel for you to use in your recipes\.
+Recipe variables expose information from the current component and nucleus for you to use in your recipes\.
 For example, you can use recipe variables to pass component configuration parameters to a lifecycle script that exists as an artifact\.

 Recipe variables use `{recipe_variable}` syntax\.
 The double curly braces indicate a recipe variable\.